joshhus/blockchain-sw-25/howto/ibp-v2-troubleshooting.md

 The only way to resolve this error is to delete the peer and create a new one with an enroll id that has the correct type `peer`.
 You can use the enroll id and secret from an existing user of type `peer` from the peer's CA or register a new user with type `peer`.
 Follow the instructions in the [Build a network tutorial](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-build-network#ibp-console-build-network-create-peer-org1) to create a new peer identity with the correct type and peer.
 {: tsResolve}

+## How do I delete a peer pod?
+{: #ibp-troubleshooting-delete-peer}
+{: troubleshoot}
+You are looking for the commands to delete a peer.
+{: tsSymptoms}
+Use the following CLI command to identify and then delete and restart the failing node:
+{: tsResolve}
+* List the pods: `kubectl get pods --all-namespaces`
+* Delete the pod: `kubectl delete pod -n <NAMESPACE> <PODNAME>`
+## How can I recover a contract after a failed upgrade of the smart contract container?
+{: #ibp-troubleshooting-contract-fail}
+{: troubleshoot}
+All contracts were lost after the procedure to upgrade the smart contract container crashed.
+{: tsSymptoms}
+Delete all the peer pods.
+This deletion triggers the peer to be created again and restarts the proxy.
+{: tsResolve}